-We’ve been looking at things you don’t know about 1816.
-That was the year Pittsburgh got big enough to become a city, relying less on the state to run things.
+We’ve been looking at surprising things you don’t know about 1816.
+That was the year Pittsburgh got big enough to become a city.
+So far, we’ve learned:

 - There was no summer that year.